TorsteinAE/Deep-Learning-for-Tabular-Data/README.md

 # I. Introduction

 Our goal is to explore when deep learning is a better choice than more standard, tree-based, machine learning models.
-To do this we will use several large tabular datasets, including Titanic, ...
+To do this we will use several large tabular datasets, including the dataset used in the Deep Learning book, "Blue Book for Bulldozers", a dataset used to see who survived the Titanic.
 To evaluate what is best we will take into consideration the predictive performance, training time, inference time and requirements, explainability for each of the datasets.

 # II.
 Background